fairliereese/2021_c2c12/figure_1/README.md

 * Reads were mapped to the mm10 reference genome using Minimap2 (v2.17-r94) (-ax splice:hq -uf --MD)
 * Long-read sequencing artifacts were corrected with TranscriptClean (--canonOnly --primaryOnly)
 * Reads were annotated to their transcripts of origin using TALON (https://github.com/mortazavilab/TALON/tree/cb_tag) (--cb) and the GENCODE vM21 annotation.
 Each cell is its own dataset in the output TALON database.
-* NIC and NCC transcripts were filtered for those that were seen in 2 or more cells
+* NIC and NCC transcripts were filtered for those that were seen in 4 or more half-cells (as at this point the data is still represented by its barcode which could either be oligo dT primed or randomly primed)
+* Random hexamer and oligo dT cell halves were merged
+* Scanpy was used to create a UMAP, cluster, and normalize the single cell data

+#### For the long-read bulk data
+* Bulk PacBio data was processed following the [ENCODE Long-read RNA-seq analysis protocol](https://www.encodeproject.org/documents/a84b4146-9e2d-4121-8c0c-1b6957a13fbf) for Mouse Samples (v1.0) for CCS, Lima, Refine, and TranscriptClean steps.
+* TALON was run (--cov 0.9 --identity 0.8)
+* Novel transcript models were filtered (--minCount 5 --minDatasets 2 --maxFracA 0.5)
+* Transcript abundances were quantified using the talon_abundance module

+## Figures made in Python

+The following figures were made in Python and the relevant notebook used to generate them can be seen in [figure_1.ipynb](https://github.com/fairliereese/2021_c2c12/blob/master/figure_1/figure_1.ipynb)

 ```python
 import sys